beccadax/WebResponder/WebResponderCore/README.md

 * `SimpleHTTPRequest`, `SimpleHTTPResponse`, `SimpleWebResponder`, and `SimpleWebMiddleware`: Basic, usually block-based implementations of these protocols, useful for testing or quick-and-dirty implementations.
-* `RequestIDMiddleware`: Generates a unique UUID for each incoming request.
+* `RequestIDHelper`: Generates a unique UUID for each incoming request.
 * `CoreVersionResponder`: Displays WebResponder version information.
 * `UnicodeEncoder` and `UnicodeDecoder`: Lazily converts between streams of Unicode bytes and Swift `UnicodeScalar`s.